ChatGPT vs Gemini: Which Should You Actually Use?

 Are ChatGPT and Gemini free?

-Yes, both have genuinely useful free versions.
-Free ChatGPT runs on GPT-5.5 Instant with a limited number of uses every 5 hours.
-Free Gemini gives you Gemini 3.5 Flash, some access to Gemini 3.1 Pro, image generation, and 15 GB of Google storage.
+Yes, and ChatGPT's just improved.
+Free ChatGPT runs GPT-5.6 Luna with unlimited everyday text chats, per OpenAI's help page, though uploads, images, voice and data analysis stay capped.
+Free Gemini gives you Gemini 3.6 Flash, some access to Gemini 3.1 Pro, image generation, and 15 GB of Google storage.

 Do ChatGPT and Gemini cost the same to upgrade?

 Essentially yes.
 ChatGPT Plus is $20 per month and Google AI Pro is $19.99 per month.
-Google's plan bundles extras like 5 TB of storage and YouTube Premium Lite, while ChatGPT Plus buys deeper access to its best models, higher limits, and Sora video generation.
+Google's plan bundles extras like 5 TB of storage, YouTube Premium Lite and video generation, while ChatGPT Plus buys deeper access to its best models and higher limits.
+Only Google's plan can generate video -- ChatGPT's Sora was discontinued in April 2026.